 The Great Barrier Reef boasts more species of marine life than any other place on the globe, and as the ‘barrier’ of the Great Barrier Reef protects the snorkelling locations, the conditions for appreciating them are optimal.

-Compass Cruises visits two spectacular outer Barrier Reef locations perfect for snorkeling.
+Compass Cruises visits two spectacular outer Barrier Reef locations perfect for snorkelling.

 Never snorkelled before?

-Its best to use the snorkel aids we have onboard Compass Cruises, a snorkel noodle make it really easy to float on the top of the water.
+- Its best to use the snorkel aids we have onboard Compass Cruises, a snorkel noodle makes it easy to float on the top of the water.

-We recommend that us always snorkel with a buddy, in the event that you do become tired your buddy can assist you back to the boat or signal that you need help.
+- We recommend that you always snorkel with a buddy if you do become tired your buddy can assist you back to the boat or signal that you need help.

-Do not dive deeper than the maximum depth in which you can equalize the pressure in your ears.
+- Do not dive deeper than the maximum depth in which you can equalise the pressure in your ears.

-For a greater snorkeling experience, we encourage you to receive instruction from one our qualified crew members be sure to listen to the snorkeling brief on the way to the Great Barrier Reef.
+- For a better snorkelling experience, we encourage you to receive instruction from one of our qualified crew members be sure to listen to the snorkelling brief on the way to the Great Barrier Reef.

 Its always our aim to give our guests the best Great Barrier Reef experience so please if you have any questions.